-Skin is the largest organ of the body.
-Our integumentary system is richly supplied by the blood vessels and cells, which play an active and very important role in immunity.
-Skin is not just a visible organ with only cosmetic purposes to serve; it is an organ that breathes, functions, and sometimes gets diseased.
+Skin is the largest organ.
+Our integumentary system is richly supplied by blood vessels and cells, which play an active and very important role in immunity.
+Skin is not just a visible organ with only cosmetic purposes; it breathes, functions, and sometimes gets diseased.

 How does skin respond in the situation of a foreign attack?

-Some diseases of the skin are benign.
-We suffer from several acute skin conditions but recover from them mainly because of the skin’s strong and natural defenses.
-Our skin shows reactions to various substances, foods, and environments, proving it possesses the quality to fight against unfavorable conditions.
+Some skin diseases are benign.
+We suffer from several acute skin conditions but recover mainly because of the skin’s strong and natural defenses.
+Our skin reacts to various substances, foods, and environments, proving it possesses the ability to fight against unfavorable conditions.
 We see signs of inflammation on the skin sometimes due to underlying pathology.
 So, it also serves as a natural signaling device for some underlying problem, and the patient itself identifies that something is wrong and now is the time to see the dermatologist.

 Layers of skin

-The skin or integumentary system, of human beings, is typically divided into two layers
+Human skin or integumentary system is typically divided into two layers.

 - Epidermis